-How do I bracket?
 While DSLR camera users have the option to manually bracket between exposure settings, many DSLR and compact cameras have a built in feature known as Automatic Exposure Bracketing or AEB.
-AEB lets you select how much variation you want between frames and then fires off 3 frames in quick succession once the shutter is depressed.
-If you do manually bracket, be sure to use Aperture priority so that you are only changing the shutter speed and not depth-of-field.
+AEB lets you select how much variation you want between frames and then fires off three frames in quick succession once the shutter is depressed.
+If you do manually bracket, be sure to use Aperture Priority mode so that you’re only changing the shutter speed and not the depth of field.

-What is the point of bracketing?
-Bracketing gives photographers leeway to take and combine these multiple images in photo-editing programs to produce the ultimate perfectly exposed final image.
+Bracketing gives photographers leeway to take and combine these multiple images in photo editing programs to produce the ultimate perfectly exposed final image.
 Photographers are able to replace areas of shadow and highlight detail that could not be recorded with the main tonal range of the subject because the extremes of exposure went beyond the sensor’s dynamic range.

 So the next time you’re at a loss about your exposure, try a little bracketing.
 You never know, you might like it!

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: